-A Rainbow of Colors – Taurus offers a multitude of color options on the Spectrum, and this is where the gun appears to draw its name.
+A Rainbow of Colors – As I stated earlier in the article, Taurus originally offered a multitude of color options on the Spectrum, and this is where the gun drew its name.

-There are three frame colors available: black, white and gray.
+There were three frame colors available: black, white and gray.
 The slide is available in both a black and stainless finish.
-The overmold inserts are available in more than 20 colors:
+The overmold inserts were available in more than 20 colors:

 - Taurus orange

 - rose quartz

 - purple haze

 - torch red